 You get to choose!
 Can I get a collective “ahhh”!
 A sigh of relief, right?

-Sleep in peace and hopefully in silence knowing this machine will drown out the noise and surround you in a more peaceful setting.
+Sleep in peace knowing this machine will drown out the noise and surround you in a more peaceful setting.

 These can be found at almost any larger wholesale supercenter (Walmart, Target, Costco) or Amazon.